edsenabr/servicemesh-demo/README.md

 ### Getting Started

-Click [here](https://console.aws.amazon.com/cloudformation/designer/home?&templateURL=https://servicemesh-demo-templates.s3-sa-east-1.amazonaws.com/stack.yaml){:target="_blank" rel="noopener"} to deploy this stack on your AWS Account.
+Click [here](https://console.aws.amazon.com/cloudformation/designer/home?&templateURL=https://servicemesh-demo-templates.s3-sa-east-1.amazonaws.com/stack.yaml) to deploy this stack on your AWS Account using Cloud Formation.
+If you want to extend/play with this demo, the template sources are included in this github repository.

-In order to deploy this topology on your AWS account, clone this repository and deploy each template in the order mentioned above.
-Remember that you need to deploy the service stack 3 times (one for each application).
-If you need detailed instructions, follow [this](./) guide.